Jump to content

 2 points

-All of the reasons you provide are excuses we told ourselves to keep smoking.
+24. All of the reasons you provide are excuses we told ourselves to keep smoking.
 I know I told a lot of them to myself.
 You are right about them being debunked or downright false but I know it is hard seeing that in the early days.
 You are right, it is better to stay quit.
-Over a period of time of being smoke free, you will see how false these reasons to continue smoking really are.2 points
+Over a period of time of being smoke free, you will see how false these reasons to continue smoking really are.

-@Kdad, you don't know how many times I have wanted to go do that!
+26. @Kdad, you don't know how many times I have wanted to go do that!
 Guess what, I have not done it.
 It always passes, you have not died by NOT smoking.
 It has been uncomfortable, has made you anxious and more, you will handle Monday when it gets here.
 Just know what you are doing here is not only for your health but for your family's security.
 Would you be so willing to give them up, NO, they need you to STAY STRONG.
-That may the thing to do, look at them and realize they are the most important thing not cigarettes.2 points
+That may the thing to do, look at them and realize they are the most important thing not cigarettes.

 1 point